• Skip to main content

 The great thing about this tomato bisque recipe is that it's made with pantry staples that you probably already have on hand.
 For the soup, you'll need:

-Tomato bisque-ingredients
+tomato bisque-ingredients

 Onion, carrot, and celery - These three ingredients are known as mirepoix.
 They form the basis of many soups and stews.